terraform-ibm-modules/terraform-ibm-vpc/README.md

     - **No service access**
         - **Resource Group** \<your resource group>
         - `Viewer` resource group access

-To attach access management tags to resources in this module, you need the following permissions.

-- IAM Services
-    - **Tagging** service
-        - `Administrator` platform access

 <!-- No permissions are needed to run this module.-->